-There is significant variation between current estimates of GHG emissions from oil-sands-derived fuels.
+There is significant variation between current estimates of GHG emissions from oilsands-derived fuels.
 This variation has a number of causes, including:

 - 1. Differences in scope and methods of estimates: some studies model emissions from specific projects, while others generate average industry-wide emissions estimates. - 2.
 Differences in assumed efficiencies of extraction and upgrading, especially with respect to the energy efficiency of steam-assisted gravity drainage (SAGD). - 3.
-Differences in the fuel mix assumed to be consumed during oil sands extraction and upgrading. - 4.
-Treatment of secondary non-combustion emissions sources, such as venting, flaring and fugitive emissions. - 5.
-Treatment of ecological emissions sources, such as land-use change (LUC) associated emissions.
+Differences in the fuel mix consumed during oil sands extraction and upgrading between studies. - 4.
+Significant differences in the operational parameters between projects of a given type (e.g., variation in steam injection rates in steam-assisted gravity drainage in situ projects). - 5.
+Other operational differences between projects. - 6.
+Treatment of non-combustion emissions sources, such as venting, flaring and fugitive emissions.

+7. Treatment of ecological emissions sources, such as land-use change (LUC) associated emissions.

-These differences are discussed in some detail, although without access to original model calculations it is difficult to determine all reasons for divergence in emissions estimates.
+The importance of these differences in quantifying emissions variation is discussed in some detail, although without access to original model calculations it is difficult to determine all reasons for divergence in emissions estimates.

-Low, high and most likely emissions estimates for Canadian oil sands derived fuels are shown in Figure 1.
-Low emissions are likely for natural-gas fired mining and upgrading processes, while high emissions are likely from SAGD processes fueled with bitumen residues.
+Resulting low, high and most likely emissions estimates for Canadian oil sands derived fuels are shown in Figure 1.
+Low emissions estimate is from natural-gas fired integrated mining & upgrading processes, while high emissions estimate is from SAGD processes fueled with bitumen residues.
 Figure 1 also shows the range of estimates for current conventional fuel streams in the EU.
 For conventional crude streams, low and high ranges are supplied by the least and most GHG-intensive petroleum streams consumed in the EU (i.e., Norway and Nigeria, respectively).